Cybersecurity Breach Ramification for MSPs

-Managed Service Providers (MSPs)play a special role in many organizations.
-They may be a trusted advisor, provide specific services for which an organization lacks expertise, and provide a workforce embedded within the organization as part of the team.
+Managed Service Providers (MSPs) play a special role in many organizations.
+They may be a trusted advisor, provide specific services for which an organization lacks expertise or offer a workforce embedded within the organization as part of the team.

-When an MSP is breached, there’s obviously a compromise of trust.
-Typically, that happens across all an MSP’s customers.
-That breach of trust can be compounded by regulatory impacts where covered data is exfiltrated or misappropriated.
+When an MSP is breached, it can have several lasting and damaging consequences.
+There’s a compromise of trust across all an MSP’s customers, which can be compounded by regulatory impacts when covered data is exfiltrated or misappropriated.

 Sources of Liability

-When talking about liability and legal ramifications, I like to use the Black’s Law Dictionary definition of Liability, which is “[t]he state of being bound or obliged in law or justice to do, pay, or make good something; legal responsibility.”
-It tacitly assumes that an obligation has been breached, that breach leads to an obligation, and that obligation is a legal responsibility.
+Black's Law Dictionary defines liability as “[t]he state of being bound or obliged in law or justice to do, pay, or make good something; legal responsibility.”
+This definition tacitly assumes that an obligation has been breached, that breach leads to an obligation and that obligation is a legal responsibility.

 Regulation

 Regulatory liability is a result of a law being passed to address an issue.
-That law empowers a federal agency to create rules for the implementation of the purpose and effect of the law.
+That law empowers a government to create rules for the implementation of the purpose and effect of the law.
 Those rules are called regulations.

-The Department of the Treasury has not issued regulations about cybersecurity but has issued guidance to companies paying ransoms that if they do so to a group that is on the restricted or terrorist watch lists, the company can be sanctioned
+- Sanction risks: The Department of the Treasury has not issued regulations about cybersecurity, but it has issued guidance to companies paying ransoms.
+If any company pays a ransom to a group that is on the restricted or terrorist watch lists, the company can face sanction risks.
+The Department of the Treasury could impose civil penalties for sanction violations.

 Contract